covidsafewatch/website/input/about/index.md

 Xref: About
 ---

-We are a team of security researchers, open-source advocates, community managers and privacy specialists that support the concept of technology based contact tracing.
+We are a team of security researchers, open-source software engineers, community managers and privacy specialists that support the concept of technology based contact tracing.

 * We want to see lives saved through the use of this unprecedented technology.
 * It is crucial to us that privacy and security issues are addressed promptly and communicated in an inclusive and open manner.